 In 1934, Grabin with a group of engineers from his department was transferred to Gorky to the new plant number 92.
 I.V.
 Stalin.
 There he became the chief designer, bringing together under his leadership not only the developers, but also all the technologists of the plant.

-An entire arsenal of divisional, tank, anti-tank, self-propelled, battalion, regimental, casemate, mountain, sea, anti-aircraft, aviation and special artillery systems from 37 to 420 millimeters, surpassing similar foreign models or at least not inferior, is being created here, and then in Kaliningrad, near Moscow. them.
+Here, and then in Kaliningrad near Moscow, a whole arsenal of divisional, tank, anti-tank, self-propelled, battalion, regimental, casemate, mountain, sea, anti-aircraft, aviation and special artillery systems of caliber from 37 to 420 millimeters, superior to similar foreign samples, or at least not inferior to them.

 Famous divisions of Grabin (76-mm F-22, F-22 USV, ZIS-3), tank (76-mm F-32, F-34, ZIS-5, 85-mm ZIS-C-53), anti-tank ( 57-mm ZIS-2, 100-mm BS-3) and many other tools made up more than 70 percent of all Soviet-made field guns involved in the Great Patriotic War.
 They destroyed the vast majority of German tanks.